-Italy’s support to research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, has been very low so far and Italy is not a top donor.
+Italy’s support to research and development (R&D) for poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, has been very low so far and Italy is not a top donor.
 According to G-FINDER data, based on a survey covering a select group of products in need of R&D, Italy has not reported significant financial contributions to global health R&D since 2012.
-The Ministry of Health disbursed US$5.6 million in 2012 to the Italian National Institute for Infectious Diseases (INMI).
-The INMI focused its research primarily on HIV/AIDS (39% of its funding in 2012) and on tuberculosis (17%).
-The remainder (44%) was not allocated to a specific disease.
-The INMI is involved in international initiatives: It is a member of the ‘Global Outbreak Alert and Response Network (GOARN) since 2003, a network coordinated by the World Health Organization (WHO).
+These figures may differ from the trend numbers presented in the chart due to changes in the scope of the G-FINDER survey from year to year.

-In April 2016, the government set up a new Center for Global Health as part of the Italian National Institute for Health (ISS), led by Stefano Vella, which focuses on R&D for neglected diseases, including HIV/AIDS, tuberculosis, malaria, Ebola, and Zika.
+In April 2016, the government set up a new Center for Global Health as part of the Italian National Institute for Health (ISS), which focuses on R&D for neglected diseases, including HIV/AIDS, tuberculosis, malaria, Ebola, and Zika.
 The center is now operational and executes research projects, including grants connected to the ‘5% initiative’.
 Currently, the ISS is recruiting a new Director.